Error-331/code_tests/docs/business/blockchain/general.md

 - When a token is spent, it moves from one place to another (NFTs);
 - A token represents what a person owns;

+## Protocols

+- a DeFi protocol uses computer code called **smart contracts** that run on the blockchain network;
+- the source code of most of the DeFi projects are available for anyone in the world to check and audit;
+- users of the DeFi protocol can communicate with these smart contracts using their wallets to transfer funds, borrow, lend or avail any service that the DeFi provides;

+### Types

+- Type 1: dApps that have and run on their own blockchain, like **Ethereum**;
+- Type 2: decentralized applications that use the blockchain of a _Type 1_ that are protocols and have tokens that are necessary for their function;
+- Type 3: decentralized applications that are built on top of and use the protocol of a _Type 1_ or 2 decentralized application (for example - decentralized exchanges);

 ## Wallets

 ## Layers